akka/akka/akka-docs/src/main/paradox/typed/distributed-pub-sub.md

 # Distributed Publish Subscribe in Cluster

-For the Akka Classic documentation of this feature see [Classic Distributed Publish Subscribe](../distributed-pub-sub.md).
+For the Akka Classic documentation of this feature see @ref:[Classic Distributed Publish Subscribe](../distributed-pub-sub.md).
 Classic Pub Sub can be used by leveraging the `.toClassic` adapters until @github[#26338](#26338).

 ## Module info